steveire/CMake/Help/manual/cmake-server.7.rst

 case of parse errors, but will contain the type of the request message in all other cases.

+All requests can contain a "debug" object to enable different settings that help with debugging cmake server-mode.
+These settings include:

+* "dumpToFile", followed by a string value containing a path to dump the response into.

+* "showStats", to enable simple statistics on run time and response size.

 Type "reply"
 ^^^^^^^^^^^^